ShadowTheHedgehogHacking/2P-ShdTH/README.md

 #### Dolphin 2P Mod Tweaks / Cheats Config
 1. Right click the game and choose Properties
 2. Choose the Gecko Codes tab
-3. Here you can enable/disable some of the codes and customize some tweaks, such as enabling Independent Respawns.
+3. Here you can enable/disable some of the codes and customize some tweaks.
 4. Note some codes are embedded in the dol and are not able to be disabled.

 #### Dolphin Performance & Enable Texture Pack Configuration